madkins23/go-type/README.md

 Go language type utilities.

-Currently there is only one type utility which provides a registry for named Go classes.
+Currently there is only one type utility that provides a registry for named Go types.
 This is implemented in the `reg` package.
 Other type utilities may be added in the future.